fabio914/RealityMixer/Instructions.md

 <img src="Images/instructions/calibration_1.jpg" width="300" />

 - Position your iPhone/iPad.
 You won't be able to move it after this, or else you'll need to recalibrate.
-Using a tripod is recommended.
+Use a tripod, if possible.

 - Tap on "Connect".
 You might be asked to give the app permission to access your local network and your camera, you should allow both.